 In addition to embracing technology to organize documents and procedures internally, you should consider leveraging external sources of supplier data that allow you to benchmark your suppliers against others on the market.

-For instance, our supplier sourcing and risk management tool, Veridion, includes a global, regularly updated database of supplier information and powerful search APIs that are easily integrated with other procurement tools you’re using.
+For instance, our supplier sourcing and risk management tool, Veridion, includes a global, regularly updated database of supplier information and powerful search services that are easily integrated with other procurement tools you’re using.

 Source: Veridion